nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

 # nixcloud.TLS

-`nixcloud.TLS` unifies TLS certificate management.
+`nixcloud.TLS` unifies TLS certificate management in NixOS.

 The motivation for creating `nixcloud.TLS` was:

 * It makes it easy to switch between 'ACME', 'selfsigned' or 'usersupplied' usage.
 This makes it easy for testing (using selfsigned TLS certificates) and in production (using "ACME" or you own certificates)
+* `security.acme` was a major inspiraten but we wanted to have a more modular approach to certificate management
 * Meaningful defaults: We encourage let's encrypt based ACME and `security.acme`
 * Using the nixpkgs typing system we can merge different definitions of the service, thus making it easy to switch between different usage scenarios
-* We build on top of `security.acme` but wanted to have a more modular approach to certificate management

 ## The identifier